dhrutip/Gem/README.md

 | passions     | Array  | list of all selected passions (optional)    |

 #### Commitments
-join table for users - experiences
+join table for users - experiences (to keep track of commitments)
 | Property     | Type                  | Description                  |
 |--------------|-----------------------|------------------------------|
 | user         | pointer to User       | unique id for the user       |